Object SLAM-Based Active Mapping and Robotic Grasping: Abstract

 \section{Abstract}

-This paper presents the first active object mapping framework for complex robotic grasping tasks.
-The framework is built on an object SLAM system integrated with a simultaneous multi-object pose estimation process.
-Aiming to reduce the observation uncertainty on target objects and increase their pose estimation accuracy, we also design an object-driven exploration strategy to guide the object mapping process.
-By combining the mapping module and the exploration strategy, an accurate object map that is compatible with robotic grasping can be generated.
-Quantitative evaluations also show that the proposed framework has a very high mapping accuracy.
-Manipulation experiments, including object grasping, object placement, and the augmented reality, significantly demonstrate the effectiveness and advantages of our proposed framework.
+This paper presents the first active object mapping framework for complex robotic manipulation and autonomous perception tasks.
+The framework is built on an object SLAM system integrated with a simultaneous multi-object pose estimation process that is optimized for robotic grasping.
+Aiming to reduce the observation uncertainty on target objects and increase their pose estimation accuracy, we also design an object-driven exploration strategy to guide the object mapping process, enabling autonomous mapping and high-level perception.
+Combining the mapping module and the exploration strategy, an accurate object map that is compatible with robotic grasping can be generated.
+Additionally, quantitative evaluations also indicate that the proposed framework has a very high mapping accuracy.
+Experiments with manipulation (including object grasping and placement) and augmented reality significantly demonstrate the effectiveness and advantages of our proposed framework.